aperullo/dockerization/readme.md

 > docker kill dep_sample-db.1.j3fb9yhpg64gmqi93zw3z5j7c
 dep_sample-db.1.j3fb9yhpg64gmqi93zw3z5j7c
 ```
-Your container name will be different.
-Once `docker service ls` shows 1/1 again, a new container is up.
+Your container name will be different, you can find it with `docker container ls` Once `docker service ls` shows 1/1 again, a new container is up.

 ```
 > docker service ls